dead-summer/math-notes/notes/ScientificComputing/ch2-scalar-nonlinear-eqns/the-aitken-steffenson-accelerationtechnique.typ

   Step 1 .

 #rmk[
-In the fixed point iteration, one may alternatively check $lr(|x_(k + 1) - x_k|)$ to determine whether to stop the iteration.
+1) In the fixed point iteration, one may alternatively check $lr(|x_(k + 1) - x_k|)$ to determine whether to stop the iteration.

-]

-#rmk[
-The tolerance for the termination can not be arbitrarily small,  i.e., can not be too close to the computer round-off.
+2) The tolerance for the termination can not be arbitrarily small,  i.e., can not be too close to the computer round-off.
 Otherwise, the assumption on the linear relation between errors is invalid.
 ]

 #exr[